beckybeauchamp1/Sample-Teach/readme.md

 #Real-Time-Web-Applications

 ##Learning Objectives:
+- Recap the importance of Ajax
-- Explain the concept of WebSockets
+- Introduce and Explain WebSockets
 - Describe the differences between Ajax and WebSockets
 - Explain why we might use WebSockets in our application
 - Implement Socket.io to create an Instant Chat Messaging App